ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 employee; that's fine.
 But mark it clearly, and when voting on serious project decisions, wear your project hat.

+Yes - this sometimes means as an employee, you may be collaborating on a specific project technology with employees of your corporate competitors.
+This is fine - in fact, it's part of why Apache is called the Switzerland of open source; we are the neutral place were everyone can work together on specific technologies.

 ---
 template: logorb